 Debt ratio = Liabilities / (Liabilities + Equity) Debt ratio = 325,000 / (325,000 + 306,000) = 51.5%

-Real Life Debt Ratio Examples
+Real Life Liabilities to Assets Ratio Examples

-The debt ratio will vary from industry to industry, and therefore it is important when making comparisons, to determine an industry ratio benchmark based on financial statements of businesses similar to your own.
+The ratio will vary from industry to industry, and therefore it is important when making comparisons, to determine an industry ratio benchmark based on financial statements of businesses similar to your own.

 Apple: Debt ratio = Liabilities / Assets Debt ratio = 83,451 / 207,000 = 40.3% Assets funded by liabilities = 40.3% Assets funded by equity = 59.7% Amazon: Debt ratio = Liabilities / Assets Liabilities = 22,980 + 3,191 + 4,242 = 30,413 Debt ratio = 30,413 / 40,159 = 75.7% Assets funded by liabilities = 75.7% Assets funded by equity = 24.3%

-Debt Ratio and the Financial Projections Template
+The Ratio and the Financial Projections Template

 The debt to asset ratio is reported on the ratios page of the financial projections template.
 The ratio should be monitored to ensure that it is consistent with the industry in which the business operates.